drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

   (1, "Here is some data");
 ```

 10. Repeat the previous steps to add a few more records.
 Don't forget to change the `TableID` field each time so it is unique.
 You can enter any values you like for `Field1`.
-Just add 2 or 3 more records.
+Add 2 or 3 more records.

-11. Click the __Clear Query__ and run the following SELECT query.
+11. Click __Clear Query__ and run the following SELECT query.

 ```
 SELECT * FROM MyTable;
 ```

 12. Examine the results in the Console.
-You can also click on the __Data__ tab on the side to browse the data.
+You can also click the __Data__ tab on the side to browse the data.

 ![Query Results](img/query-results.png)